BC Recovery Benefit

 A penalty of $10 per day to a maximum of $250 may be charged if you don't notify us.

-If you don’t agree with a determination made on your benefit, you may appeal to the Minister.
+If you don’t agree with a determination made about your benefit, you may appeal to the Minister.
 You cannot appeal being charged interest on amounts you must repay.

 Your notice of appeal must be received by the Minister of Finance within 90 days from the date on the Notice of Determination or Redetermination.